-Payment to the Trustees of the International Heat and Frost Union, Local 118, Health and Welfare Trust Fund, as shown below per hour shall be made.
-This fund includes seven cents (\$0.07) to be credited to the Apprenticeship Training Program Fund.
+Payment to the Trustees of the International Heat and Frost Union, Local 118, Health and Welfare Trust Fund, as shown in Schedule C - Wage Schedule per hour shall be made.
+This fund includes the amount determined by Local 118 to be credited to the Apprenticeship Training Program Fund as per Article IN.144.